Directors

 Previously, she was a Post-Doctoral Fellow in U.S. Foreign Policy and International Security at the John Sloan Dickey Center for International Understanding at Dartmouth College.
 She received her Ph.D. from Yale University's Department of Political Science, an M.A. from the Committee on International Relations at the University of Chicago, and a B.A. in History (Honors) from St. Stephen's College, University of Delhi.

-Whitlark’s book, All Options on the Table: Leaders, Preventive War, and Nuclear Proliferation (Cornell University Press 2021), investigates American and Israeli decision-making regarding the use of preventive military force as a counter-proliferation strategy.
-Elsewhere, she explores topics including nuclear latency – the precursor technology central to a state’s ability to acquire either nuclear weapons or civilian nuclear energy, the use of scenarios for methodological and pedagogical purposes, and a variety of contemporary U.S. and international foreign policy challenges.
+Previously, she was a Post-Doctoral Research Fellow with the Project on Managing the Atom and International Security Program within the Belfer Center for Science and International Affairs at Harvard University’s Kennedy School of Government and a Stanton Nuclear Security Fellow with the Massachusetts Institute of Technology’s Security Studies Program.
+Whitlark’s scholarship examines nuclear proliferation, counterproliferation, and foreign policy decision-making.
+Her book, All Options on the Table: Leaders, Preventive War, and Nuclear Proliferation (Cornell University Press 2021), investigates American and Israeli decision-making regarding the use of preventive military force as a counter-proliferation strategy.
 Her work has been published in such journals as Security Studies, the Journal of Conflict Resolution, International Studies Quarterly, and International Studies Perspectives, as well as in policy outlets including The Washington Quarterly, Texas National Security Review, the Bulletin of the Atomic Scientists, and Survival.
-Her commentary has appeared in online fora including War on the Rocks, The Duck of Minerva, The Washington Post’s Monkey Cage, and TheWeek.com.
-Her research has been supported by the Stanton Foundation, the Defense Threat Reduction Agency, and the Israel Foundation, among others.
-She holds a PhD in political science from the George Washington University, an MA in international policy studies from Stanford University, and a BA in international affairs, also from George Washington.
+She has also written for War on the Rocks, The Duck of Minerva, The Washington Post’s Monkey Cage, and TheWeek.com.
+She holds a PhD in political science from the George Washington University, an MA in international policy studies from Stanford University, and a BA in international affairs, also from George Washington